Magotchi/lpid-core-documents/LPID core documents.md

 All Party Conventions may be attended by all members of the Party.

+### SECTION 3

+Special meetings may be called by the Chair, or by the Executive Board, or upon the written request of twenty (20) percent of the number of eligible members at the most recent Regular Convention of the Party.
+The purpose of the meeting shall be stated in the call, which shall be sent to all members at least seven days before the meeting.

 ### SECTION 4

 Convention attendees may not vote unless they were a member in good standing of the Libertarian Party of Idaho as of the end of January prior to the convention.

+### SECTION 5

+Convention participation by any person connected to the location of the Chair through any suitable electronic means is permitted, provided the attendee so connected is able to furnish proof to the Chair and/or the Secretary that the person participating is the member so connected.
+More than one person may be connected via a single such linkage.
+Such persons connected remotely shall contribute to the quorum.

+### SECTION 6

+Ten members of the Party shall constitute a quorum for any Convention or Special Meeting of the Party.

 ## ARTICLE VI: Executive Committee